Errors and Warnings¶

 ¶

-Error at simulation runtime when model did not properly settle.
+Error at simulation runtime when model did not correctly settle.

-Verilator sometimes has to evaluate combinatorial logic multiple times, usually around code where a UNOPTFLAT warning was issued, but disabled.
+Verilator sometimes has to evaluate combinatorial logic multiple times, usually around code where an

 1 2